rija1/marpatranslation/wp-content/plugins/mailpoet/readme.txt

 == Changelog ==

-= 5.0.2 - 2024-08-26 =
+= 5.6.2 - 2025-01-21 =
+* Added: CAPTCHA protection for WP registration forms.
-* Added: Ukrainian translations;
+* Updated: list of available translations;
+* Improved: more detailed System Info report;
+* Improved: retry email automations for unconfirmed recipients.
-* Improved: error messages in automations;
+* Fixed: occasional PHP type error in the new email editor.
-* Changed: human and machine opens are merged by default, old behavior can be restored in settings.

 [See the changelog for all versions.](https://github.com/mailpoet/mailpoet/blob/trunk/mailpoet/CHANGELOG.md)